-Why Customer Experience Is Critical In A Time Of Crisis
+Why Customer Experience Matters Most In A Time Of Crisis

 We are in unprecedented times.
 Even the best crisis and business continuity plans are likely being tested right now.
 Some businesses, like my chosen career path of public speaking, have ground to a complete halt.
 But this is not the time to panic, especially when people are looking to businesses for confidence and guidance.
 It is, in fact, the very best time to focus on customer experience and to show customers you are there for them.